civissmith/C_examples/README.md

-C_examples
+Terminal I/O
 ==========

-Example Code Snippets in C
+This repo contains example code for terminal I/O in either C or Python.